dqops/dqo/docs/dqo-concepts/data-quality-dashboards/data-quality-dashboards.md

 ### **Check results**

-**Check results** dashboards allows to review the details of the executed checks results.
+**Check results** dashboards allow to review the details of the executed checks results.

 **History of data quality check results** is a representative of this group.
 This dashboard displays all executed checks run on tables and columns and allows reviewing their set parameters, as well as actual and expected values.